meowyih/jsonw/README.md

 *JsonW* is a *_C++11_* single header Json tool that underlying using wchar_t/std::wstring to store text value.
 It is part of the [octillion-cubes](https://github.com/meowyih/octillion-cubes) project.

 I know there are already plenty of C++ Json libraries out there.
-But it is my habit to reinvented the wheel. :boom:
+It is my habit to reinvented the wheel. :boom:

 # About Json